vishalbakshi/mapnificent/README.md

 # Branch: static-gtfs-subsets
 This branch filters the static schedule data on the frontend.
+The page starts out showing only the walking isochrone.

+This is still a bit glitchy, for example, the time selected randomly changed to 31 minutes after clicking the "28R" checkbox.

 Example: